w3c/browser-statuses/README.md

 - `"indevelopment"`: implementation of the spec or feature is ongoing
 - `"consideration"`: support for the spec or feature is under consideration but not under active developement.
-- `""`: spec or feature is not supported in the browser.
+- `"notsupported"`: spec or feature is not supported in the browser.

 The `status` property is always set.